mkmoorthy1/javademo2/readme.txt

-This project created for testing purpose
+This project is created for testing purpose